Hostel (2005 film): Slovak reaction to setting

 The film's release was accompanied by strong complaints from Slovakia and the Czech Republic.
 Slovak and Czech officials were both disgusted and outraged by the film's portrayal of their countries as undeveloped, poor, and uncultured lands suffering from high criminality, war, and prostitution, fearing it would "damage the good reputation of Slovakia" and make foreigners feel it was a dangerous place to be.
-The tourist board of Slovakia invited Roth on an all-expenses-paid trip to their country so he could see it is not made up of run-down factories, ghettos, and kids who kill for bubble gum.
+The tourist board of Slovakia invited Roth on an all-expenses-paid trip to their country so he could see it is in fact not made up of run-down factories, ghettos, and kids who kill for bubble gum.
 Tomáš Galbavý, a Slovak Member of Parliament from the Slovak Democratic and Christian Union – Democratic Party, commented: "I am offended by this film.
 I think that all Slovaks should feel offended."

 Defending himself, Roth said the film was not meant to be offensive, arguing, "Americans do not even know that this country exists.
 My film is not a geographical work but aims to show Americans' ignorance of the world around them."
 Roth argued that despite The Texas Chainsaw Massacre series, people still travel to Texas.